Dynamic Placement in Refugee Resettlement: Uncertainty in the Number of Future Arrivals

 \subsection{Better Knowledge of Future Arrivals}

-In the previous subsection, we demonstrated that, even without outside supervision, our potential algorithms lead to substantial improvements in total employment unless the announced capacities miss the eventual arrival numbers by a wide margin.
+In \cref{sec:nfromcaps}, we demonstrated that, even without outside supervision, our potential algorithms lead to substantial employment increases over the baselines, unless the announced capacities miss the eventual arrival numbers by an extreme margin.
 Even in these typical years, however, more accurate arrival predictions could increase the total employment on the order of percentage points of the hindsight optimum.
 Obviously, more accurate information about arrivals would be even more useful in years like 2017 and 2018, in which the official information is unreliable.

 One approach would be to use time-series prediction to estimate the number of arrivals.
 For instance, when the US Department of State revised the capacities for the fiscal year 2018 in January 2018 (several months into the fiscal year), the announcement that 2.5 times more refugees were still to come than had already arrived might have raised some doubts.
 However, the graph of monthly arrivals in \cref{fig:arrivals} shows that late increases in arrival rates may actually happen as they did in fiscal year 2016.\footnote{In fiscal year 2016, the number of arrivals after January 2016 was 1.6 times larger than the number that had arrived so far.
 In the fiscal year of 2015, the number of refugees arriving after January 2015 was only 75\% of that arriving before.}